-- Optional: An auto siphon tool from the brew store (really worth it if you have the $10 bucks to spare).
+- Optional: An Auto-Siphon tool tool from the brew store (really worth it if you have the $9 bucks to spare).

 Step 1.
 Clean and sterilize all of your equipment.
 I recommend getting 2 very large mixing bowls out for this process.
 First, wash your empty 1 gallon glass secondary jug with clean hot water and soap, and rinse well.
-Then fill the jug half way up with hot water, and add your 'no rinse' cleaning solution (I use ONE step which is an oxidizer).
+Then fill the jug half way up with hot water, and add your 'no rinse' cleaning solution (I like "PBW" by Five Star).
 Mix according to the directions on the bag, and shake the jug up to dissolve.
 Fill the jug the rest of the way up with hot water, and let it sit for a few minutes.
 Then pour this cleaner solution into the first large mixing bowl.
 Shake the jug gently to get all the excess water out.
 If you are worried about residue, rinse it out with a small amount of bottled or boiled water.

 Next fill the empty secondary jug half way up with hot water, and measure just under 1/4 oz Star-San solution ($10 for 4oz on amazon with free shipping) for your gallon jug.
 Please, don't guess on this measurement!
 Fill the jug up the rest of the way with hot water and let sit for 5 min. to let the kill everything.
 Meanwhile, get out your food grade hose and soak it for a bit in the mixing bowl with the cleaning solution.
-After the Star-san has been in the jug for ~5 minutes, pour the Star-san water from the jug into the second big mixing bowl, and move the hose into the Star-san to soak about 5 min.
-Don't leave the hose in the bowl too long or it will get slimy.
-When you pour out the star-san, do it slowly and don't let the solution-water "glug-glug" when you pour it out, or it will make very persistent bubbles.
+After the Star-San has been in the jug for ~5 minutes, pour the Star-San water from the jug into the second big mixing bowl, and move the hose into the Star-San to soak about 5 min.
+Don't leave the hose in the bowl too long (hours) or it will get slimy.
+When you pour out the star-San, do it slowly and don't let the solution-water "glug-glug" when you pour, or it will make very persistent bubbles.
 Save a little solution so that you can add some back into the jug to do a bubble swish-out if need be.
 Let the jugs drain upside down for a while to empty as much solution as possible.
-If you must rinse (a soap-a-phobe) use boiled or bottled water to swish and rinse.
-Your "just-finished-cleaning" dishwasher is a nice (fairly) sterile place to drain a jug.
+If you must rinse (I do, as a soap-a-phobe) use a small amount of bottled or boiled water to swish and rinse.
+Your "just-finished-its-cleaning-cycle" dishwasher is a fairly sterile place to drain a jug.
 Questions?
 Review Clean and Sterile here.

 Step 2.
 Set up the jugs for racking.
 Here is where the fun of racking (and potentially the mess) comes in.
-Here is a photo of the equipotent you will need.
-The "primary" jug is the jugs that currently has the hard cider in it.
+Here is a photo of the equipment you will need.
+The "primary" jug is the one that currently has the hard cider in it.
 The lees (sediment) in the bottom is what you will want to leave in the jug as you transfer the cider to the clean "secondary" jug.
-The food grade hose is the key to moving the cider without pouring it (which obviously would stir up the bottom!).
-To get the cider to move through the hose, we are going to need to start a siphon (sometimes spelled siphon) that will move the cider via gravity.
-To coax gravity onto our team, we are going to leave the primary jug with the cider on the counter top, and move the sterile empty secondary jug under it on the ground, like in the photo on the left below:
+The food grade hose is the key to moving the cider without lifting the jug to pour it (which obviously would stir up the bottom!).
+To get the cider to move through the hose, we are going to need to start a siphon (sometimes spelled syphon) that will move the cider via gravity.
+To coax gravity onto our team, we are going to leave the primary jug with the cider on the counter top, and move the sterile empty secondary jug under it on the floor, like in the photo on the left below:

-If you do not have a auto siphon starter (as seen in the photo to the left), stop right now and buy one.
-They are wonderful tools, and if you plan to rack more than about 3 gallons of brew in your lifetime, they are well worth the $10 bucks.
-A siphon starter is simply a plastic tube in a sleeve with a washer that you attach to your 5' tubing length.
-To start a siphon with an auto siphon, you simply give the inner tube a little pump--and blamo!
+If you do not have a auto-siphon starter (as seen in the photo to the left), stop right now and buy one.
+They are wonderful tools, and if you plan to rack more than about 3 gallons of brew in your lifetime, they are well worth the $9 bucks.
+A auto-siphon is simply a plastic tube in a sleeve with a washer that you attach to your food-grade tubing.
+To start a siphon with an auto-siphon, you simply give the inner tube a little pump--and blamo!
 You have a perfect, air-free siphon flowing.
 It is a thing of beauty.
 It will make you smile.
-Click the photo to the left to go to midwest supplies web page about the Fermtech auto siphon.
+Click the photo to the left to read about the Fermtech auto siphon.

-If you don't have time or money to buy an auto siphon starter, or you are just getting started brewing, we are going to have to start a siphon the old fashioned way---by priming the hose.
-For anyone who has had to transfer gas out of a car tank, or water out of a fish tank, this should be pretty easy.
+If you don't have time or money to buy an auto-siphon, or you are just getting started brewing, we are going to have to start a siphon the old fashioned way---by priming the hose.
+For anyone who has had to transfer gas out of a car tank (or water out of a fish tank or waterbed) this should be pretty easy.
 If you have never done either before, you might need to get someone who owns fish to show you how.
-Before you try it with your precious brew, please try it with just plain water.
+Before you try it with your precious brew, please try it with just plain water!
 You could try siphoning the Star San water in your bowl.
 It will really help to practice.
 I promise on the first try you will make a bit of a spill.
 Also, having a friend's extra hands for this process makes it much more fun.
 Here are the basics on priming a siphon according to Bodensatz Brewing

 - "You need to 'prime' your siphon (the food grade tubing hose).
 All this means is that for your siphon to flow, your hose must be filled with liquid.
 That can be water, beer or just about any liquid at all.